vzlusat/vzlusat1-timepix-decoder/README.md

 1. Install the latest Python3 from the website: https://www.python.org/downloads/

-If you want to have a TLE+Globus, follow to point 2., 3. and 4., otherwise skip to 5.
+If you want to have a TwoLineElements+Globus, follow to point 2., 3. and 4., otherwise skip to 5 and disable the feature in _settings.txt_.
 2. Install Visual C++ Build tools 2015 from: http://landinghub.visualstudio.com/visual-cpp-build-tools
 3. Install Anaconda: https://repo.continuum.io/archive/Anaconda3-4.4.0-Windows-x86_64.exe
 4. Run Anaconda Prompt (Start menu->Anaconda Prompt) and input following command to the command line: ```conda install -c conda-forge basemap```